BoyanGeorgiev96/track-nps/README.md

 The test suite is comprised of 14 tests that cover all the functionalities of the survey_controller.

+Database records for all use cases are added to the test database using Factories.

 ## Miscellaneous

-Code comments can be inspected to understand more about the request handling.
+Code comments inside surveys_controller.rb can be inspected to understand more about the request handling.